franky90/WorkoutProgrammer/README.md

 ![alt text](/design/design10small.jpg)

 8.
 Here we are.
-App gets new colors !.
+App gets new colors.
 Do you like it ?<br>

 ![alt text](/design/design12small.jpg)

 9.
-Yeah still to much birght colors.
-Let our eyes rest, let's change it to darker one.<br>
+Ok so the coloures do look a bit bright.
+Let our eyes rest and swtich to colorues to a bit darker ones <br>

 ![alt text](/design/design13small.jpg)